deep-diver/ai-paper-reviewer/content/paper-reviews/2410.12788/index.md

 > </details>

-> Table 1 presents the main experimental results of five question answering datasets, comparing different chunking methods based on F1 score and time.
+> Table 1 presents the main experimental results of five question answering datasets, comparing the performance of different chunking methods on F1 score and time.

 {{< table-caption >}}